 Most homeowners use sliding doors to add a partition between rooms, or even to divide indoor and outdoor spaces.
 Here are several ideas for customizing the look and feel of sliding doors around the home:

-- Bathroom: With sliding door trolleys and hardware available in just about any style and finish, there are many options to match the look of your bathroom.
-You can also get creative and embellish the door using shelves or artwork.
+BathroomSliding door trolleys and hardware are available in just about any style and finish, there are many options to match the look of your bathroom.
+Get creative and embellish the door by using shelves or artwork.

 Choosing the Right Door